 Metal sheets are usually used only on permanent shade structures and provide excellent UVR protection from the sun.

 Polycarbonate is manufactured in either clear or tinted sheeting.
 The main purpose of the sheeting is to weatherproof an outdoor area while allowing visible light through.
-Transparent polycarbonates usually have UPF ratings of 50+.
+Transparent polycarbonates usually have PF ratings of 50+.

 The Cancer Council Australia provides further protective advice through national, state and territory Sunsmart programs and activities.